top of page

 VALVES

-K valve and J valve are so named because it was their part number in a catalogue
+K valve and J valve are so named because it was their part number in a catalogue.

 K-valves are simply an on-off valve.
 (Most used today)

-• Yoke most common for recreational diving
+• Yoke is most common for recreational diving

-• DIN (DeutcH Industry Norm) is where the regulator screws into the tank valve
+• DIN (Deutch Industry Norm) is where the regulator screws into the tank valve

-J-valve is a valve with a reserve mechanism
+J-valve is a valve with a reserve mechanism.

 • This is a warning device and does not provide additional air volume